Know Before You Come on Authbition

 Authbition has a loose structure—not a script.
 The flow is simple and human, and it unfolds in four parts.

-1. Candid, unscripted conversation
+1. We have a candid, unscripted conversation

 We start with a relaxed meet-and-greet.
 No pre-interview.
 No agenda.
 Just two people getting to know each other and easing into the space.